tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/README.md

 ## 3. Results
 ### 3.1.
 Correlation function

-Heatmap is a useful tool in assessing correlations across all attributes within a data set for fast and reliable correlations.
--Red shows strong correlation - if a value increases, so does another attributes values -Blue shows negative correlation - if a value increase, another attribute value will decrease, and vice versa -White shows no correlation - meaning there is no findable correlation.
+A heatmap (Figure 1) is a valuable tool for assessing correlations across all attributes in a dataset, providing fast, reliable results. high values close to 1 are marked red and they show strong correlation so in this case if a value increases, so does another attribute's value.
+Low values close to -1 are marked blue shows negative correlation, meaning if a value increases, another attribute's value will decrease, and vice versa.
+White shows no correlation.

-(Heatmap uses Pearson correlation coefficient, which measures linear relationships between - measures linear relationship with oneanother - covariance between variables X and Y is divided by standard deviations of X and Y)

-!
-NB - Even if there is or not a correlation within shown graph - it does not necessarily mean there is "nothing" to be found - since it ONLY looks at linear relationships only.
+Even if there is or is not a correlation within the graph shown, it does not necessarily mean there is nothing to be found, since it only looks at linear relationships.
+These other type of connections are tried to find with other methods, since this is a limitation with the correlation function.

 ![Heatmap Visualization](https://github.com/tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/blob/main/Heat_matp_visualization.png)
+_Figure 1.
+Heatmap of the stress level dataset_

-The problem with Heatmap is that with large number of attributes - it becomes "messy" and hard to "read" or "analyse".
-Thus we modify the heatmap such that the correlation cofficient are in order.
+The problem with Heatmap is that with large number of attributes it becomes messy and hard to read and/or analyze.
+Thus we can modify the heatmap such that the correlation cofficient are in order.
-We can pick the attributes that are correlated with stress and have these in an ascended order for easier representation.
+We can pick the attributes that are correlated with stress and have these in an ascended order for easier representation (Figure 2).
+We were most interested in the correlations with general stress level so we decided to use it as the point that we can correlate the other coefficients on.

 ![Correlation Cofficients - Stress vs Other Attributes](https://github.com/tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/blob/main/Correlation_Coefficient.png)
+_Figure 2.
+Coefficients in order as a function of stress_

 From the correlation coefficient data we can clearly see that the top attributes in increasing stress are in order - 1) Bullying, 2)Future Career Concerns, 3) Anxiety level and 4) Depression.
 The attributes that has that higher impact on lowering stress are 1)Self-esteem, 2)Sleep Quality, 3)Academic Performance and 4)Safety.